History of time in the United States: Railway time

-War Time 1918 and 1942
+Standard time and war time

-Daylight saving time was established by the Standard Time Act of 1918.
-The Act was intended to save electricity for seven months of the year, during World War I. DST was repealed in 1919 over a Presidential veto, but standard time in time zones remained in law, with the Interstate Commerce Commission (ICC) having the authority over time zone boundaries.
+Daylight saving time (DST) was established by the Standard Time Act of 1918.
+The act was intended to save electricity for seven months of the year, during World War I. DST was repealed in 1919 over a presidential veto, but standard time in time zones remained in law, with the Interstate Commerce Commission (ICC) having the authority over time zone boundaries.
 Daylight time became a local matter.

 During World War II, Congress enacted the War Time Act (56 Stat.
 9) on January 20, 1942.
 Year-round DST was reinstated in the United States on February 9, 1942, again as a wartime measure to conserve energy resources.
 This remained in effect until after the end of the war.
 After V-J Day, the word 'war' and the middle letter 'W' were changed to 'prevailing' and 'P', but the advance in the clock was not reverted.
 The Amendment to the War Time Act (59 Stat.
-537), enacted September 25, 1945, ended DST as of September 30, 1945.
+537) ended DST as of September 30, 1945.
 During this period, the official designation War Time was used for year-round DST.
 For example, Eastern War Time (EWT) would be the equivalent of Eastern Daylight Time during this period.

-Daylight Saving Time 1945 to 1966
+Local-option daylight saving time

 From 1945 to 1966 U.S. federal law did not address DST.
 States and cities were free to observe DST or not, and most places that did observe DST did so from the last Sunday in April to the last Sunday in September.
 In the mid-1950s many areas in the northeastern United States began extending DST to the last Sunday in October.
-The lack of standardization led to a patchwork where some areas observed DST while adjacent areas did not, and it was not unheard of to have to reset a clock several times during a short trip (e.g., bus drivers operating on West Virginia Route 2 between Moundsville, West Virginia, and Steubenville, Ohio had to reset their watches seven times over 35 miles).
+The lack of standardization led to a patchwork where some areas observed DST while adjacent areas did not, and it was not unheard of to have to reset a clock several times during a short trip (e.g., bus drivers operating on West Virginia Route 2 between Moundsville, West Virginia, and Steubenville, Ohio, had to reset their watches seven times over 35 miles).

 In summer 1960 April–October Daylight Time was nearly universal in Pennsylvania, Maryland, Delaware and states east and north of there.
-In Minnesota, Iowa, Missouri, Kentucky and Virginia and states north and east of there, some areas had it and some did not.
-Except for California and Nevada, which had April-Sept Daylight Time, 99% of the rest of the country used Standard Time year-round.
+In Minnesota, Iowa, Missouri, Kentucky and Virginia and states north and east of there, some areas used DST and some did not.
+Except for California and Nevada, which had April–September Daylight Time, 99% of the rest of the country used Standard Time year-round.
 (The Official Guide says "State law prohibits the observance of "Daylight Saving" time in Kentucky but Anchorage, Louisville and Shelbyville will advance their clocks one hour from Central Standard time for the period April 24 to October 29, inclusive.")

-In the middle 1960s the airline and other transportation industries lobbied for uniformity of Daylight dates in the United States.